SkipKeats/ckan_2.3_vagrant/README.md

 1. At the host machine command line (or at an IDE's command line if using one), run `vagrant up` using the provided Vagrantfile.
 And wait.
 2. Vagrant will create a .vagrant directory and fill it will a few some files.
-3. Watch the termina
+3. Watch the terminal scroll.
-l scroll.
 If you see a message the indicates the box needs updating, move to Step 4, otherwise jump to step 7.
 4. After the machine has launched fully the first time, from the command line shut it down by typing `vagrant halt`.
 5. Run the box update command, `vagrant box update`.
 The update function will run, updating the box to its most recent version.
 6. Rerun `vagrant up`, which will restart/recreate the updated box.